zaRizk7/reservasi-pasien-klinik/README.md

-# reservasi-pasien-klinik
+# Web app for doctor reservation
-Web programming final project with patient reservation topic

-# Written in PHP
+Web programming final project with patient reservation topic Written in PHP
-# Using CodeIgniter Framework
+Using CodeIgniter Framework
-# With MySQL Database
+With MySQL Database